-- Have a bad and unpredictable temper?
+• Have a bad and unpredictable temper?

+Does your partner:

+- Humiliate or yell at you?

+- Criticize you and put you down?

+- Treat you so badly that you're embarrassed for your friends or family to see?

+- Ignore or put down your opinions or accomplishments?

+- Blame you for their own abusive behavior?

+- See you as property or a sex object, rather than as a person

 - Hurt you, or threaten to hurt or kill you?

 - Threaten to take your children away or harm them?

 - Threaten to commit suicide if you leave?

-- Force you to have sex?

-- Destroy your belongings?
+- Force you to have sex? - Destroy your belongings?